ramanv0/Gitlet/README.md

 - Merging changes made in one branch into another (command: merge).

 ## Internal Structures
 Gitlet distinguishes several different kinds of objects.
-The important ones are:
+The main ones are:
 - blobs: Essentially the contents of files.
 - trees: Directory structures mapping names to references to blobs and other trees (subdirectories).
 - commits: Combinations of log messages, other metadata (commit date, author, etc.), a reference to a tree, and references to parent commits.
 The repository also maintains a mapping from branch heads (in this course, we've used names like master, proj2, etc.) to references to commits, so that certain important commits have symbolic names.